mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

    :language: fortran
    :lines: 10-48

 *Listing 2.1: Fortran template for a CCPP-compliant scheme showing the _run subroutine.
-The structure for the other phases (_timestep_init, _init, _finalize, and _timestep_finalize is identical.*
+The structure for the other phases (*\ _timestep_init, _init, _finalize, *and* _timestep_finalize\ *) is identical.*

-The three lines above beginning ``!> \section`` are required; they are markup comments used by Doxygen to create the scientific documentation.
-Those lines specifically insert an external file containing metadata information (in this case, ``schemename_run.html``) in the documentation.
+The three lines in the example template beginning ``!> \section`` are required.
+They begin with `!` and so will be treated as comments by the Fortran compiler, but are interpreted by Doxygen as part of the process to create scientific documentation.
+Those lines specifically insert an external file containing metadata information (in this case, ``scheme_template_run.html``) in the documentation.
 See more on this topic in :numref:`Section %s <SciDoc>`.

 All external information required by the scheme must be passed in via the argument list, including physical constants.
 Statements